 |

-I was nine when I decided to be an author, and writing was always more important to me than school.
-However, being the daughter of a teacher, I was expected to graduate high school with honors, go to college, get a Bachelor's in something, and then find a job.
-I, however, didn't want to follow my sister and brother in what was expected of me.
-I wanted to be an author, and I didn't need a college degree to do that.
+I was nine years old when I decided I wanted to be an author, and honestly, writing was always more important to me than school.
+But being the daughter of a teacher came with expectations: graduate high school with honors, go to college, get a Bachelor’s degree, and find a “real” job.

-I graduated high school with honors and continued onto a Junior College.
-It was while in Jr. College when I rebelled, dropped school, and lied to everyone I knew about it.
-After three semesters of anger that later turned into self-loathing, my parents and I came to an agreement that I would get an Associate's Degree, find a job with my own benefits, and I could then focus on my writing without my parents pressuring me to finish my Bachelor's Degree.
-It was through this journey that I found Lisa Shapiro's Novel Writing class, and I graduated with a General Education Associate's Degree in the Arts in June 2011.
-I continued taking Lisa's class after I finished my Associate's Degree, since it was a class that was extremely valuable to me as a writer.
-During Fall 2013, I decided to finish my school and get a Bachelor's Degree in English from San Diego State University so I could become an editor.
-I took two classes in Fall 2013, applied for SDSU, and took the final class I needed in Spring 2014.
-However, in January 2014, I got hired by the San Diego County Library System as a Library Technician I, and everything I really wanted to do as an editor, I could someday do in the library.
-I finished my last class, to prove to myself that I could finish a class I hated, and I continued to work as a Library Technician I. My Branch Manager and supervisor both realized I worked well with children, was a hard worker, and loved working in the library.
-They started suggesting that I finish my Bachelor's and pursue my Master's in Library Science so I could be a librarian.
-For about a year, I didn't take their advice, and I would always tell them that I was a writer.
-That was my passion.
-Then Amanda, my Branch Manager, said, "You know what would be a great platform for a Young Adult Writer?
-Being a Youth Services Librarian."
-And she was right!
-She also showed me the website for Clarion University, a college in Clarion, Pennsylvania.
-They had an online program for Bachelor's in Library Science, as well as Master's in Library Science.
-My mom asked me if finishing my Bachelor's was really what I wanted to do, and I told her it was.
-I thought it would take me about three years to finish my Bachelor's, since I would not be going full-time, and I applied for Clarion University.
-I started with three classes in Fall 2015, and I loved all of my classes.
-Amanda asked me if I was going to go full-time and go fast, just passing the classes.
-I told her that I didn't want to just pass the classes.
-I wanted to excel in my classes.
-From Fall 2015-Fall 2016, I took seventeen classes (my last semester, I took 11 units).
-I graduated December 17, 2016 with my Bachelor's of Science degree in Liberal Studies with a Concentration in Library Science, and I graduated Summa Cum Laude!
-I decided to take a semester off before I started Graduate school and pursuing my Masters in Information and Library Science.
-During that time off, I did very little editing, helped open a new library, and vacationed with my mom and then my husband (celebrating five-years of marriage with my husband).
-I began Graduate school in June 2017, and I took eight classes in 2017.
-I graduated May 12, 2018 from Clarion University, and my parents, husband, and I went to Clarion, Pennsylvania so I could walk for my degree in person.
-I graduated with a 4.0 GPA, and I was pregnant.
-Through the generosity of my family, I graduated debt free.
-I will also add that when I graduated with my Bachelor's in Library Science, I had eight published novels. |
+I didn’t want that path.
+I wanted to be a writer — and you don’t need a college degree to do that.
+I still graduated high school with honors and went on to junior college, but that’s where I rebelled.
+I dropped out and lied to pretty much everyone about it.
+After three semesters of anger that slowly turned into self-loathing, my parents and I finally came to an agreement: I would finish an Associate’s degree, get a job with my own benefits, and then focus on writing without the pressure of finishing a Bachelor’s.
+That’s when I found Lisa Shapiro’s Novel Writing class — which ended up being one of the most valuable experiences of my writing life.
+I graduated with a General Education Associate’s Degree in the Arts in June 2011 and kept taking Lisa’s class even after I finished, because it helped me so much as a writer.
+In fall 2013, I decided to go back and finish my Bachelor’s degree in English at San Diego State University so I could become an editor.
+I took a couple of classes and applied to SDSU, but in January 2014, I was hired by the San Diego County Library System as a Library Technician I. Suddenly, I realized that a lot of what I wanted to do as an editor could actually happen in the library world.
+I finished my last class mostly to prove to myself that I could push through something I hated — and kept working at the library.
+My supervisors quickly noticed I worked well with kids, loved the job, and worked hard, and they started encouraging (okay, slightly pressuring 😄) me to finish my Bachelor’s and go for a Master’s in Library Science.
+For about a year, I resisted.
+I always told them, “I’m a writer — that’s my passion.”
+Then my Branch Manager, Amanda, said something that completely changed my perspective: “You know what would be an amazing platform for a Young Adult writer?
+Being a Youth Services Librarian.”
+She was right.
+She introduced me to Clarion University in Pennsylvania (now PennWest University), which offered online Bachelor’s and Master’s programs in Library Science.
+My mom asked if finishing my Bachelor’s was really what I wanted — and this time, it was.
+I assumed it would take me about three years since I wouldn’t be full-time.
+I started in fall 2015 with three classes and quickly fell in love with the program.
+Amanda asked if I was planning to rush through and just pass — and I told her no. I wanted to actually excel.
+Between fall 2015 and fall 2016, I took seventeen classes (including eleven units my last semester!).
+On December 17, 2016, I graduated with a Bachelor of Science in Liberal Studies with a concentration in Library Science — Summa Cum Laude.
+I took one semester off before starting grad school, helped open a new library, did very little editing, and took some much-needed vacations with my mom and then my husband to celebrate our five-year anniversary.
+I started my Master’s in Information and Library Science in June 2017 and took eight classes that year alone.
+I graduated on May 12, 2018 — and my parents, husband, and I flew to Pennsylvania so I could walk in person.
+I finished with a 4.0 GPA, was five weeks pregnant, and thanks to my family’s generosity, graduated completely debt-free.
+And just to top it all off — by the time I finished my Bachelor’s degree, I already had eight novels published. |